Priorities for Strategy 3.1

-- Improving existing tools and developing new methods for reliably and objectively measuring the engagement of treatment targets, including development of new PET ligands, neuroimaging methods (such as interleaved imaging), and behavioral measures.
+- Improving existing tools and developing new methods for reliably and objectively measuring the engagement of treatment targets, including development of new PET ligands, new neuroimaging methods (such as interleaved imaging), perturbation imaging (interleaving of imaging with stimulation), and behavioral measures.

 - Developing tools to assess, in humans, the effects of novel and existing interventions on activity across circuits contributing to functional domains impacted in mental illnesses.

 - Developing or improving existing non-invasive tools to assess target engagement of novel therapeutic candidates in children and adolescents.